Captive Women: Production

-Critical reception
+Reception

 The Monthly Film Bulletin wrote: "This preposterous story contrives to be both childish and disagreeable.
 The action comprises scenes of flogging and torture, a sort of Sabine raid on the scantily dressed Norm women, much chasing to and fro of strangely costumed tribesmen armed with bows and arrows, and some 'uplift' dialogue – the Mutates have kept their faith in God, the Norms worship the Devil.
 The treatment is on a level more often found in the serials than in a feature film.

 Variety wrote: "Most of the acting is in the serial film tradition although Ron Randell occasionally shows himself as a first-rate actor, He is the hero.
 Both Margaret Field and Gloria Saunders partially make up in looks for what they lack in terp ability.
 Robert Clarke, Stuart Randall, Paula Dorety and Robert Bice head the large supporting cast.
 Stuart Gilmore's direction is standard for this type of pic.
 Sharp editing by Fred R. Feltshans keeps it from getting too far out of hand.
 Paul Ivano has contributed a good camera job."

-The Encyclopedia of Science Fiction found the movie of some importance as perhaps the first science fiction film to consider what the world might become some time after a nuclear war.